-The resources in this list are organized by subjects that may be part of your future plans.
+These resources are organized by subjects that may be part of your future plans.
 Some of the following resources are from The Leukemia & Lymphoma Society (LLS) and some are from different organizations that specialize in specific issues.

 Career

 As a person with a history of cancer you can best protect yourself from employment discrimination by learning how to advocate for your rights in the workplace.
 Visit www.LLS.org/EmploymentRights to learn more about employment discrimination laws and how to enforce your legal rights.
 At this link, you can also find tips for the job application process.